-‘Tis the season: applications to our PhD program in mathematics are in (500+ this year), and the delicate process starts, at the end of which we will be richer with a dozen or two bright graduate students.
+‘Tis the season: applications to our PhD program in mathematics are in (500+ this year, again), and the delicate process starts, at the end of which we will be richer with a dozen or two of bright graduate students.

-Here’s what is going to happen.
-Each application will be read by at least two members of the graduate admission committee, who will triage them into the groups on the success estimate: definitely will be successful in the program, probably will be, and probably not (yet).
+Here’s what is going on.
+Each application is read by at least two members of the graduate admission committee, who will triage them into the groups on the success estimate: definitely will be successful in the program, probably will be, and probably not (yet).

 At the same time everyone in the department is invited to look at the applications that mention their area, or their name.
 This will provide some extra context.
-Moreover, if a faculty member decides that they definitely would like to supervise a candidate, the candidate is almost certainly guaranteed an offer.
+Moreover, if a faculty member decides that they definitely would like to supervise a candidate, the candidate is almost certainly guaranteed an offer, if we are certain they will pass the comprehensive courses (see the Graduate Guide for details).

-These two processes are happening now, and will be done by mid January or so.
+These two processes are happening now.
 As the result, a shortlist of candidates will emerge.

 The Director of Graduate Studies (moi) will then read carefully the shortlisted files, and rank those.
 I will be taking into consideration the maturity (how much mathematics the applicant knows already), experience (did they try themselves in research?) and the human factor: how they will make this department and campus humanly richer.
 Unusual life stories, nerdy jobs, bizarre hobbies, surprising skills – all that counts…